rodriggj/gRPC_demo/readme.md

 ## So is there an alternative to REST?

 Absolutely.
-In fact there are several, but the alternative that is the subject of this write-up is __gRPC__.
+In fact there are several, but the alternative that is the subject of this write-up is [gRPC](https://grpc.io/).

 > So what is gRPC?
 And why is it an alternative to REST?